-Lowcountry Transitions at Trident Medical Center provides patients access to inpatient and outpatient behavioral health services.
-Our dedicated team of psychiatrists, therapists, counselors and mental health professionals place special emphasis on personalizing every treatment plan to meet the unique needs of each person.
-Whether you need help dealing with a life crisis, severe depression, bipolar disorder, thoughts of suicide, or other issues, you can trust our behavioral health and psychiatry experts to treats you or a loved one with warmth and compassion.
+Whether you need help dealing with a life crisis, severe depression, bipolar disorder, thoughts of suicide or other issues, you can trust our behavioral health and psychiatry experts to treat you or your loved ones with warmth and compassion.

 Our psychiatry program is rooted in a desire to make our patients feel safe and comfortable at our behavioral health center.
-We know this can only be accomplished when there is mutual trust between our psychiatric specialists and the patient.
-The safety and comfort of all of our patients is always at the forefront of everything we do.
+We know this can only be accomplished when there is mutual trust between our psychiatric specialists and patients.
+The safety and comfort of all of our patients are always at the forefront of everything we do.

-A quick, accurate diagnosis is essential for successful recovery for mental health patients.
-Our psychiatrists are trained to quickly recognize mental health symptoms and develop a personalized treatment plan for each patient.
+A quick, accurate diagnosis is essential for a successful recovery.
+Our psychiatrists are trained to quickly recognize mental health symptoms and develop a personalized treatment plan for each person.

-Our behavioral health program offers a variety of personalized treatment methods for a variety of mental health disorders including:
+Our behavioral health program offers personalized treatment methods for a variety of mental health disorders, including:

 - Anxiety disorders